James Jean: Prada

 In 2007, Jean created a mural for the Prada Epicenter stores in New York and Los Angeles.
 He also created a backdrop for Prada's Spring/Summer 2008 show in Milan.

 Aspects of the Epicenter mural and the Milan wallpaper were transformed into clothing, handbags, shoes, and packaging.
 Prada undertook a global campaign that featured Jean's work in advertising environments, animation, and special events.

 In 2008, Jean again collaborated with Prada, developing an animated short based on the wallpapers, clothing, and accessories produced in 2007.
 He wrote, storyboarded, and did the visual development for the animation, which would be eventually titled "Trembled Blossoms", taken from the poem "Ode to Psyche”, by John Keats.

 Jean reunited with Prada to create prints for its Resort 2018 collection.
 He described the visual effect as a "tangle of floral elements occasionally populated and overrun by rabbits."
 Prada brought the collection to Shanghai as part of the brand's unveiling of Rong Zhai, a 20th-century mansion it restored, and exclusive looks were debuted in vivid reds, yellows, and blues.

 Jean's images were used for the brand's SS2018 Menswear collection.
 His work also served as the set design for the collection's premiere at the Via Fogazzaro space.
 Jean's collaboration with Prada brought images inspired by graphic novels to high-fashion pieces, blending the superhuman with the human, and with a nod to the thick black lines that divide illustration panels.

 Film artwork

 Jean created the poster art for three films in 2017: Darren Aronofsky’s mother!, Guillermo del Toro’s The Shape of Water, and Denis Villeneuve’s Blade Runner 2049.
 Employing different media for each artwork, he hand-painted two character posters for mother! (one for Jennifer Lawrence and another for Javier Bardem), made a charcoal drawing for The Shape of Water, and used digital drawing tools for Blade Runner 2049.
 As part of his creative process, Jean collaborated closely with both Darren Aronofsky and Guillermo del Toro.
 Del Toro, a long-time fan of Jean's work, describes his drawings as having "a delicate nature to them and beautiful line work that is at the same time realistic and sort of elevated into a style of his own."
+Jean later created poster art for Daniel Kwan and Daniel Scheinert's film Everything Everywhere All At Once.
 Jean's posters uniquely evoke the tone and mood of each film without overtly revealing depictions of plot.